ocaml/dune/doc/stanzas/cram.rst

 .. _cram-stanza:

-cram
+Cram
 ----

 .. dune:stanza:: cram

-   Configure cram tests in the current directory (and subdirectories).
+   Configure Cram tests in the current directory (and subdirectories).

    A single test may be configured by more than one ``cram`` stanza.
 In such cases, the values from all applicable ``cram`` stanzas are merged together